-Toxys exclusively offers the ToxTracker® assay, our state-of-the-art stem cell-based reporter assay that provides mechanistic insights into the genotoxic properties of pharmaceutical compounds and chemicals.
+Toxys offers the ToxTracker® assay, our state-of-the-art stem cell-based reporter assay that provides mechanistic insights into the genotoxic properties of pharmaceutical compounds and chemicals.
 ToxTracker can contribute to a mechanism-based, animal-free, cancer hazard and risk assessment of chemicals.
 ToxTracker can be particularly useful in an Adverse Outcome Pathway (AOP) approach for both genotoxic and non-genotoxic carcinogens by revealing genotoxic modes of action and a number of non-genotoxic modes of action, such as oxidative stress and protein damage.

 - mechanistic insight into (geno)toxicity